Before You Buy Chickens

 Who Will Care for Your Hens When You Go On Vacation?

-You would probably like to go on well deserved vacation now and then.
+You would probably like to go on a well-deserved vacation now and then.
 If you have friends and neighbors who also keep chickens, it is wonderful to work out arrangements with them for chicken sitting.
 Be sure that you are willing to take care of their chickens too.
-If you’re always asking someone else to care for your flock, but you never return the favor, you’ll wear out your welcome pretty quick.
+If you’re always asking someone else to care for your flock, but you never return the favor, you’ll wear out your welcome pretty quickly.

 Most folks would like to keep the eggs collected while they are chicken sitting and you might want to pay for the services or bring back gifts from your travels.
 Make sure before you buy chickens that you have at least 2 or 3 neighbors or friends who are willing and able to step in and care for your flock while you are away.
 If they don’t have chickens, take a half dozen eggs to them now and then even when they’re not chicken sitting to sweeten the deal.